ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

 .. important::

+  **A note on coverage propensities:**

-  Use the same coverage propensity for all modeled interventions (MAM treatment, SAM treatment, and SQ-LNS).
+  We would ideally like to use the same coverage propensity for all modeled interventions (MAM treatment, SAM treatment, and SQ-LNS).
 In other words, at the same coverage level, the same simulants should be covered by all 3 interventions and the remaining simulants should be covered by zero interventions.

+  However, we used non-fixed propensity values for the :ref:`Treatment and management for acute malnutrition <intervention_wasting_treatment>` model to avoid V&V issues as discussed on the intervention model document.

+  Given this model limitation, **we will model *independent* coverage propensities of the SQ-LNS intervention and MAM/SAM treatment.**

 * :ref:`Small quantity lipid based nutrient supplements universal coverage (SQ-LNS) <lipid_based_nutrient_supplements>`